nicolosole-lab/CoopSystem/replit.md

 - Fixed category name mapping issue between budget codes and database ("Home Support Services" vs "Home Support")
 - Updated budget initialization to use default values or larger of default/allocated amount when creating configurations
 - Budget initialization now properly pulls available balance from client_budget_allocations table for Anna Ferrari (€10,500) and Giovanni Bianchi (€5,000)
+- **Plan Activation Feature** - Added ability to activate draft plans in Planning Management
+- Implemented "Activate Plan" button that appears only for plans in draft status
+- Created API endpoint `/api/home-care-plans/:id/activate` to update plan status from draft to active
+- Added proper translations for activate action in both English and Italian
+- Plans now start as drafts and require explicit activation for use in the system

 # User Preferences